Max-Derner/pet-diary/README_DIR/SET_UP_README.md

 To set up the virtual environment type `python3 -m venv pet-diary-venv`
 You can now activate your venv by typing `. ./pet-diary-venv/bin/activate`
 You will want to do this when running any of the Python files.
+If this is your first time setting up the venv, you will need to install the requirements too.
+To do this, run `pip install -r requirements.txt`
 To deactivate the venv simply type `deactivate`